Loni Love is a two-time EMMY, two-time NAACP Image & three-time Gracie Award-winning host, comedian, actress, author, and philanthropist.

 Loni is the subject of the documentary “Being Loni Love”, which traces her life story from her early days as a latchkey daughter growing up in Detroit’s Brewster- Douglas housing projects to national stand-up comedienne and successful

-Author (“Love Him or Leave Him but Don’t Get Stuck with the Tab” came out in 2013), popular stand up comedienne, theatre actor, film star, television host, roving reporter and part time aunt – Loni Love has no plans to slow down and will stake center stage as this year’s host for the 25th annual Essence Festival this summer.
+host/actress.
+Author (“Love Him or Leave Him but Don’t Get Stuck with the Tab” came out in 2013), stand up comedienne, theatre actor, film star, television host, roving reporter and part time aunt – Loni Love has no plans to slow down.

 From 2015-2022, Loni was the cohost for the Nationally Syndicated Daytime Talk show, “The Real “on FOX.
 In addition, from 2020-2022, she was the cohost for E!
 Daily Pop and guest cohost for E!
 Nightly Pop.
 In 2019, she became the first female host on the mainstage of the Essence Music Festival in the Superdome in New Orleans.
 For a lifelong road comic this was Loni’s largest audience of 50,000.
 In 2020, she also hosted the first-ever virtual Essence festival celebrating the magazine’s 50th anniversary.

 A philanthropist, Loni is an ambassador for Michelle Obama’s When We All Vote, NAACP, LA Mission, Dress for Success, Reach Higher, LA Regional Food Bank, Project Angel Food, Girl Scouts and the UNCF to name a few.
 She is a proud Detroiter and is a frequent speaker for organizations in her hometown.
 Loni was requested to give opening remarks for VP Harris in the organization Made To Save 2021 vaccine pop up event in Detroit.
 Loni also had a special moment as the 2020 commencement speaker for her high school alma mater, Cass Tech.